markbao/mailsense/README.md

 - Auto-discover label IDs so we don't have to hard-code them
 - Auto-discover current user email address so we don't have to hard-code it
+- Add password/passkey to the server to be included in emails sent out

 ©2015 Mark Bao.
 Withholding source license for now.